Aston’s story

 “We want to break down barriers by going to communities, rather than expecting communities to come to us,” the report says.

-Mind in Bradford and Leeds Mind are addressing the findings that surfaced by working to carry out the report’s recommendations.
+Bradford District and Craven Mind and Leeds Mind are addressing the findings that surfaced by working to carry out the report’s recommendations.

 You can read the full report on here.